Demonstration in Dublin against the apartheid regime in South Africa as the Springboks play Ireland.

-The Springboks African rugby team toured Ireland and Britain during 1969 and 1970.
-However, the all-white team was not always welcomed with open arms.
+The South African rugby team toured Ireland and Britain during 1969 and 1970.
+However, the all white team was not always welcomed with open arms.
 At the height of apartheid control in South Africa, the Springboks were viewed as a representation of the regime and the inequalities that existed in South Africa.
 The Irish Anti-Apartheid Movement organised demonstrations throughout the Springboks visit to voice their opposition to the apartheid regime.